-Once upon a time in Black Entrepreneur History lived an African man by the name of Dr. Augustus Taiwo Solarin who became an educator, a spearheading a change in the curriculum educational system in the country, and founded his own school called the Mayflower School.
+Once upon a time in Black Entrepreneur History lived an Nigerian man by the name of Dr. Augustus Taiwo Solarin who became an educator, a spearheading a change in the curriculum educational system in the country, and founded his own school called the Mayflower School.

 EDUCATION, MILITARY, AND MARRIAGE

 He attended Wesley College Ibadan and later enlisted in the British Air Force as a navigator, where he met his wife Sheila Mary Solarin (nee Tuer) who was also serving in the military force following World War II.
 They got married in 1951, and they had two children – Corin, and Tunde Solarin.
 He remained in Britain studying between 1946 and 1949 at Manchester University and later at London University.